a-stoyanov/zabbix-vmware-snapshot/README.md

 2. Import yaml template to your zabbix server
 3. Attach template to your vCenter host.
 Make sure required macros are filled out

+## Important:
+The LLD rule/key vmware.vm.discovery[{$VMWARE.URL}] may already be attached to your VC host object if you have the "VMware" or "VMware FQDN" template already linked.

+You can manually delete the previous LLD rule from your host object and then link the VMware snapshot template.

 ## Required macros:

 |Macro|Default Value|Description|